Jelenarog/Workout-planner/README.md

 ## *Usage*
 ___
-### In order to have full access to Project_name the user must be a member
+### In order to have full access to GetFit the user must be a member
 - Becoming a Member
   - Click account button on upper right corner of webpage.
   - If already a member, sign in with credentials